ryscheng/www.raymondcheng.net/_posts/2018-11-25-git-yubikey.md

 You can add the SSH key to GitHub here:
 [https://github.com/settings/keys](https://github.com/settings/keys)

+You should also add your GPG signature public key.
+We previously exported it to a file at the end of ["Generating Keys"](#generating-keys).
-Be sure to also add your GPG signature public key, which you can get by running:
+From any computer where the public key is already loaded, you can get it again by running:
 ```bash
 $ gpg --armor --export SIGNATURE_KEY_FINGERPRINT
 ```